PrefectHQ/prefect/docs/ui/cloud-local-environment.md

 ## Manually configure Prefect API settings

-You can also manually configure the `PREFECT_API_URL` setting to specify the Prefect Cloud or Prefect Orion server API.
+You can also manually configure the `PREFECT_API_URL` setting to specify the Prefect Cloud or Prefect server API.

-Go to your terminal session and run this command to set the API URL to point to a Prefect Orion instance:
+Go to your terminal session and run this command to set the API URL to point to a Prefect server instance:

 <div class='terminal'>
 ```bash